 David D. Downie is a San Franciscan who moved to Paris in the 1980s and divides his time between France and Italy.
 His travel, food and arts features have appeared in over 50 magazines and newspapers worldwide.
-He’s a European correspondent for Gadling.com and Travora.com, and is the author of a dozen nonfiction books, two thrillers, and a series of upcoming history, travel and food/wine apps.
+He’s the author of thirteen nonfiction books, two thrillers, and two history, travel and food/wine apps.

 “David, you and Alison did a fabulous job with our motley group.
 We came for the food and devoured the history!
 We were dazzled by your encyclopedic knowledge of everything from Frankish kings to Frank Gehry's architecture.
 We will definitely be back for a second helping!”—Laurie Petersen et al